AlexChalk/AlexChalk.github.io/about.md

 I received analytical training in philosophy at Oxford, and I gained quantitative skills and technical knowledge from five years working as a programmer at tech startups.

-I am fluent in Python, I have built several small neural networks, and I have a reasonable understanding of the attention-based transformer architectures of large language models (LLMs) like ChatGPT.
-I have yet to go through [Attention Is All You Need](https://arxiv.org/abs/1706.03762) line-by-line alongside the [PyTorch](https://pytorch.org/) transformer implementation, but it's on my to do list.
+I am fluent in Python, I've built neural networks, and I have a reasonable understanding of the attention-based transformer architectures of large language models (LLMs) like ChatGPT.
+I have yet to go through [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) line-by-line alongside the [PyTorch](https://pytorch.org/) transformer implementation, but it's on my to do list.

 I have spent time with researchers at [Mila](https://mila.quebec/) (informally), I remain in touch with the field, and I am confident that I can go more deeply into both academic literature and work on practical implementations of models where useful.